 These are some of the questions we’re often asked.
-If your question isn’t answered here, please give us a call, you're no more than three rings away from a friendly voice.
+If your question isn’t answered here, please give us a call, you're never more than three rings away from a helpful voice.

-Because the exchange rates you get with Times Currency Services could be so much better than you’d get from your bank, that’s where the savings come in.
-Typical savings are between 0.25% and 4% of the amount you’re transferring, compared to your bank, depending on the value of your transfer and the currency you’re sending.
+Because the exchange rate you get with Times Currency Services could be so much better than you’d get from your bank, that’s where the savings come in.
+You could save anywhere between 0.25% and 4% of the amount you’re transferring, compared to your bank, depending on the value of your transfer and the currency you’re sending.

 Take the example of a client moving back to the UK from Canada who transferred CAD $560,000 into GBP at the 0.5232 rate we quoted them.
-They received CAD $293,009 from us, while their bank’s offer of 0.4929 would have meant they’d have got £16,968 less.
+They received GBP £293,009 from us, while their bank’s offer of 0.4929 would have meant they’d have got £16,968 less.
 Get in touch with us, and find out how much you could save compared to your bank.

 For personal clients, there are no fees when you make a transfer with Times Currency Services, compared with high street banks, who could charge you up to £40.
 We’ll also work with you to help you avoid receiving bank charges in most countries.